-The last day of the camino is one of its hardest as well.
-Not only is this stage 39 kilometers long, the altitude changes quite a bit as well.
-Many pilgrims prefer to stop on the route in O Pedrouzo (Arca de Pino) and go to Santiago the next morning.
+The last day of the Camino Frances is one of its hardest as well.
+Not only is this stage 39 kilometers long, but the altitude also changes quite a bit as well.
+Many pilgrims prefer to stop on the route in O Pedrouzo (Arca de Pino) and go to Santiago de Compostela the next morning.

-Monte del Gozo (Mount of Joy) is the summit from where pilgrims can first have a glance of the Santiago cathedral.
+Monte del Gozo (Mount of Joy) is the summit from where pilgrims can first have a glance at the Santiago cathedral.